• Skip to primary navigation

 • Make sure all the gelatin is dissolved.
 Using a whisk to combine the gelatin with the heavy cream mixture is the best way to do this.
 If you notice any tiny gelatin clumps or crystals, place the mixture over a low heat and whisk until dissolved.
 But do not bring it back to a full boil.

 • Skip imitation vanilla and go for the real thing.
-Vanilla is only flavor ingredient we add to panna cotta, so use real vanilla extract, a scraped and seeded vanilla bean, or even vanilla paste in this recipe.
+Vanilla is the only flavor ingredient added to panna cotta, so use quality vanilla.
+Real vanilla extract, a scraped and seeded vanilla bean, or even vanilla bean paste will do well in this recipe.
 Keep in mind that if you use a vanilla bean or vanilla paste, there will be specks of vanilla in your panna cotta.
 For this reason, I tend to stick with vanilla extract, but if you don’t mind the flecks of vanilla (after all, they offer amazing flavor) then go for it!

 Commonly asked questions